ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/server-side-model-filtering/index.md

 ### Set Filter Model

 Entries in the `filterModel` have a different format to the Simple Filters.
-This filter model is what gets passed as part of the request to the server when using the Partial Store.
+This filter model is what gets passed as part of the request to the server when using Infinite Scrolling.
 The following shows an example of a Set Filter where two items are selected: